 The Kia Soul, in particular, has such superb reliability that most new models can go for several years without needing unscheduled maintenance.

 So, are Kias cheap to own?
 Yes.
 Kia’s modern cars are cheap on gas, cheap to maintain, and generally cheap to insure.

-Kias used to have bland styling to go along with their positioning as bargain-basement appliances on wheels, but all of that changed when Kia poached designer Peter Schreyer, whose resume included the original Audi TT sports car, away from Audi in 2006.
+Kias used to have bland styling to go along with their reputation of being bargain-basement appliances on wheels, but all of that changed when Kia poached designer Peter Schreyer, whose resume included the original Audi TT sports car, from Audi in 2006.

-The excitement volume has been dialed up considerably since then, with modern Kias now exhibiting some of the most distinctive designs out there.
+The excitement volume has been dialed up considerably ever since, with modern Kias now exhibiting some of the most distinctive designs out there.

 Their designs aren’t polarizing like what you get with the latest rash of Toyotas.
-Although skewing younger and sportier than most competing makes, they are not controversial by any means.
+Although skewing younger and sportier than most competitors, they are not controversial by any means.

 Granted not everyone will like Kia’s latest styling direction, there is no doubt that it has more emotional appeal than the brand’s old designs.